a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a RAMCard, and ensure DeskTop is configured to copy itself to RAMCard on start.
 Launch DeskTop.
 Open the RAM Disk volume.
 Open the Desktop folder.
 Apple > Control Panels.
 Drag Desk.Acc from the Desktop folder to the Control.Panels window.
 Verify that an alert is shown that an item can't be movied or copied into itself.

 * Launch DeskTop.
 Open a volume window.
 Select two files.
 File > Duplicate....
 Leave the filename unchanged and click OK.
 Verify that an alert is shown, but the dialog is not dismissed.
 Change the name and click OK.
 Verify that a prompt is shown for the second file.
+* Launch DeskTop.
+Open a volume window.
+Select two files.
+File > Duplicate....
+Change the filename to the name of another file in the directory and click OK.
+Verify that an alert is shown, but the dialog is not dismissed.
+Change the name and click OK.
+Verify that a prompt is shown for the second file.

 * Perform the following tests in DeskTop using MouseKeys mode:
   * Use the arrow keys to move the mouse to the top, bottom, left, and right edges of the screen.
 Verify that the mouse is clamped to the edges and does not wrap.